T3DocumentationStarter/Public-Info-055/Documentation/User/Index.rst

 .. hint::
-   Editing the "Appearance"-properties from a grid element doesn't alter the rendering hence the selections for "Frame" or "Space Before" have no influence from the contents appearance in the page.
+   Editing the "Appearance"-properties from a grid element doesn't alter the rendering hence the selections for "Frame" or "Space Before" have no influence to the contents appearance in the page.

    .. figure:: ../Images/User/GridElements_Appearance.jpg
       :alt: Appearance settings for grid elements don't change the rendering